-Description of record and retention period Justification for retention period Delegations - Chief Executive Officers and statutory office holders Records relating to delegations of authority issued: by a Minister as described in the Queensland Ministerial Handbook-Governing Queensland where the records of delegation are managed by the department to a Chief Executive Officer (or equivalent) Date authorised: 1 September 2016 Background/business process: This was an existing record class from GRDS v.7 with the addition of international travel authorisations to the record class.
+Disposal Authorisation Description of record and retention period Justification for retention period 1010 Delegations - Chief Executive Officers and statutory office holders Records relating to delegations of authority issued: • by a Minister as described in the Queensland Ministerial Handbook-Governing Queensland where the records of delegation are managed by the department • to a Chief Executive Officer (or equivalent) Background/business process: This was an existing record class from GRDS v.7 with the addition of international travel authorisations to the record class.
 Under the Financial Accountability Act 2009 (the Act), the accountable officer or statutory body may need to delegate certain functions or responsibilities to other agency staff.
 While the provisions of the Act do not apply to statutory bodies, a statutory body's enabling legislation may contain similar provisions relating to the delegation of functions.
 An accountable officer may place restrictions or conditions on any delegation given (for example, approval of certain types of transactions up to specific amounts or for specific cost centres).
 Delegation of powers by Ministers, Chief Executives, Mayors and local governments is also covered by s.255-260 of the Local Government Act 2009.
-Regulatory requirements: Acts Interpretation Act 1954 Local Government Act 2009 retention period Delegations - Chief Executive Officers and statutory office holders Records relating to delegations of authority issued: • by a Minister as described in the Queensland Ministerial Handbook-Governing Queensland where the records of delegation are managed by the department • to a Chief Executive
+Regulatory requirements: Acts Interpretation Act 1954 Local Government Act 2009

 Disposal Authorisation Description of record and retention period Justification for retention period to a statutory office Public Service Act 2008 holder.
 Business requirements: Includes financial delegations and international travel The retention period has not changed from GRDS v.7 and is consistent with the retention of similar records by other jurisdictions. authorisations.
-Excludes the delegation Under s.103(1) of the Public Service Act 2008 , a chief executive may delegate the chief executive's functions under an Act to any appropriately qualified person. records held by a Minister or Assistant Minister's Office.
-Permanent retention criteria: Disposal action - These records provide evidence of the following characteristic from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: Permanent.
+Excludes the delegation Under s.103(1) of the Public Service Act 2008 , a chief executive may delegate the chief executive's functions under an Act to any appropriately qualified person. records held by a Minister or Permanent retention criteria: Assistant Minister's Office.
+Disposal action - These records provide evidence of the following characteristic from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: Permanent.
 Transfer to QSA after business action completed.
 2 - Primary Functions and Programs of Government.
-1011 Delegations - other staff Date authorised: 1 September 2016 Records relating to delegations Background/business process: of authority issued to all other agency staff.
-There has been a minor amendment to the record class description to increase the scope of the class to cover financial delegations.
-This is because one of the common delegations in agencies Includes financial delegations. relates to financial management (procurement, expenditure and payment delegations).
+1011 Delegations - other staff Date authorised: 1 September 2016 Records relating to delegations of authority issued to all other agency staff.
+Includes financial delegations.
+Background/business process: There has been a minor amendment to the record class description to increase the scope of the class to cover financial delegations.
+This is because one of the common delegations in agencies relates to financial management (procurement, expenditure and payment delegations).
 Disposal action - 7 years after authorisation ceases.
 There are no specific types of delegations which an agency must establish.
 These will be determined based upon the 'business' of each agency.
 Types of delegations that are traditionally assigned by accountable officers and statutory bodies include: procurement (authority to sign requisitions, purchase orders) expenditure (authority for operational expenditure, write-off losses or assets) payment (sign cheques, authorise electronic funds transfers) administrative (correspondence, approve records disposals) human resources (approve role descriptions, advertising vacancies, appointments).
 Regulatory requirements: Acts Interpretation Act 1954